stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 ![](https://stormpath.com/images/landingpage/ldap/ldap2.png)

 It’s an elegant solution for organizations transitioning to the cloud, and the simplest tool for developers wrestling with Active Directory/LDAP.
-If you are building a [multi-tenant](/guides/multi-tenant) application, you can use the Stormpath AD/LDAP Agent to sync data from your customers AD/LDAP servers.
+If you are building a [multi-tenant](/guides/multi-tenant) application, you can use the Stormpath AD/LDAP Agent to sync data from your customers AD/LDAP servers into the cloud.

+Stormpath is fully configurable to import objects and map attributes for both `Accounts` and `Groups`.
+Stormpath will also delegate authentication requests to Active Directory / LDAP servers, this means that password policies around strength / expiration are managed externally, but a developer does not need to understand the complexity of these systems.

 In the following sections, we will outline considerations and best practices with using this functionality.